 Finding a way to move forward from Post-Traumatic Stress Disorder amplified by an already existing depression and circumstantial anxiety has been more than a little bit of a struggle.
 For half a day, or even a week, I may feel the energy of the world in such a positive way.
 I will see the future

-In the weeks leading up to my journey to the Pacific Northwest, I was experiencing higher than normal levels of anxiety.
+Age, late 20s Pacific Northwest Roots In the weeks leading up to my journey to the Pacific Northwest, I was experiencing higher than normal levels of anxiety.
 Trying to chase and catch enough jobs so I would have enough money to pay rent and pay for my trip.
-I suppose I was feeling a sense of nervousness because I would be
+I suppose I was feeling a sense

-This past week I was gone in the Andean Northwest in Argentina.
-Along with my boyfriend and two of our amigos, I experienced an intense Carnaval under Tilcara’s bright sun, saw Incan ruins, ate llama, camped in the cold Andes, and viewed the Hill of Seven Colors.
-There is much to tell, to start off
+Intense Carnaval under Tilcara’s bright sun, Incan ruins, eating llama, camping in the cold Andes, and viewing the Hill of Seven Colors.
+There is much to tell.

+The author, aka me, in Vermont.
 I write for a living.
 I write about myself and about the world.
 The façade I put on is that I do not fear self-analysis.
 I seem to be a person unafraid of being intimate with myself.
 That is my dirty secret.
-I continue to move and flee to all ends of the earth mostly
+I continue to move and flee to

 I’ve been neglecting my dear blog lately.
 I’m busy writing content for the launch of SharpHeels.com, I’m the travel editor-in-chief and have a lot to do for when it goes live in a week!
 Also, I’ve been on a Listverse frenzy, writing all sorts of articles for them, the most recent one that was published